JohnnyMaelstrm/johnnymaelstrm.github.io/_posts/ActiveDirectory/2025-12-06-ActiveDirectory.md

         </div>
     </div>

     <p>With the network configured, the next step is to verify that our Attack Box (Kali) can communicate with the target domain.
-I used tool called <strong>NetExec</strong> on this part.</p>
+I used a tool called <strong>NetExec</strong> on this part.</p>

     <div class="section-header">:: INFRASTRUCTURE STATUS</div>